Simoncini Cancer TherapyDr. Simoncini writes...

 In the first moments of the invasion, the organism is able to send mature cells to contain the proliferating fungi: this is the phenomenon of a differentiated tumor.
 As the colonies become more powerful, and tissues are exhausted, cells become more and more immature up to anaplasia.
 Furthermore, the ratio between differentiated tissues and connective tissue existing in an organ determines the reaction capability and thus the degree of malignancy of a neoplasia.
 The fewer noble cells there are, the more malignant and invasive the tumor becomes.

-On the one hand we have noble tissue which cannot be attacked (muscles and nerves), and on the other the simple connective tissue.
+So, on the one hand we have noble tissue which cannot be attacked (muscles and nerves), and on the other the simple connective tissue.
 The glandular tissue which is halfway between these two elements, just because it is provided with that complex structure that confers to it a certain ability of encysting the fungi, can oppose their invasion by producing the phenomenon of the benign tumor.
 For example, if we consider the thyroid, we can see how in this gland neo-formations can take any graduation of malignancy even when they possess benign histological characteristics, as is the case for capsulated follicular carcinoma, long ago called metastasizing benign adenoma.
-This can happen because the concept of a 'benign tumor' does not have an absolute value.
+This can happen because the concept of a ‘benign tumor’ does not have an absolute value.
 In this case, even if it is true that fungin cells cannot normally go through the differentiated cells barrier, that does not mean that under particular conditions they cannot be successful.

 It is for this reason that such neo-formations are considered ‘odd’ in oncology.
 But such oddities can be easily explained with the interpretation key of fungin infection.
 When the glandular tissue is exhausted, the benign tumor becomes a malignant one.